Keio Mogusaen in Photos

 The other seasons are okay.
 There are hydrangeas, wisteria, and irises, but they are few.
 I couldn’t justify traveling the long distance to Keio Mogusaen to see them when they bloom.
 There are better and more accessible places in inner Tokyo for those flowers.

-Mogusaen even has monuments to some Japanese literary figures, Bokusui Wakayama and Basho Matsuo.
+Mogusaen even has monuments to Japanese literary figures, Bokusui Wakayama and Basho Matsuo.
 But that is it.
 Some kiosks sell drinks and snacks if you need a break.

 Where is Keio Mogusaen?